pwelch/captains_log/README.md

-CLog is a Rails application that provides a central place to log infrastructure changes.
+Captain's Log is a Rails application that provides a central place to log infrastructure changes.

 ## Development